grscheller/scheller-linux-archive/courses/Udacity/PythonForAI/README.md

 figuring out what exactly pynvim was and if neovim plugin was still needed.

-Also note that the other LSP servers I use are all written in Lua.
+Also note that most of the other LSP servers I use are all written in Lua.

 ## 2024-04-16: